 This trend is reflected in a steady decline in public support for capital punishment.
-In 1995, a survey conducted by the China Academy of Social Science on the abolition of the death penalty indicated that 95% of ordinary Chinese citizens opposed the idea; in 2003, an online survey saw 83% of 46,000 polled opposed the idea and in 2008, an online survey by Sina, a popular website, saw that percentage fall to 67.2%.
-In this survey, 21.8% believed China ought to reduce the use of the death penalty, especially in non-violent crimes.
+In 1995, a survey conducted by China Academy of Social Science on the abolition of the death penalty indicated that 95% of the ordinary Chinese opposed the idea; in 2003, an online survey saw 83% of 46,000 polled opposed the idea and in 2008, an online survey by Sina, a popular website, saw that percentage fall to 67.2%.
+In this survey, 21.8% believed China ought to reduce the use of death penalty, especially on non-violent crimes.

 Capital punishment has always been used by the Chinese Communists as a harsh tool to maintain social security, political order, and to curb crime.
-In 1983, as the result of the strike-hard campaign, the right to approve the capital punishment was given to the high court of each province.
+In 1983, as the result of the strike-hard campaign, the right for approving the capital punishment was given to the high court of each province.
 According to a report by southcn.com, it is believed that 24,000 death sentences were issued.
-Many criminals met their deaths for non-violent crimes such as selling fake train tickets "(a crime for which half of the 34 prisoners were found guilty)."
+Many criminals met their deaths for non-violent crimes such as selling fake train tickets (a crime half of the 34 prisoners were found guilty of.